pmaillot/X32-Behringer/README.md

 ## COPYRIGHT ##
-Copyright (C) 2013, 2016 Patrick-Gilles Maillot
+All software, pictures & documentation Copyright (C) 2013-2016 Patrick-Gilles Maillot

 All software in this repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.